-The boat's instrument panel, the hatch of the glove compartment and the back wall of the front anchor box are made of plastic and can be washed with soap water; never use solvents to clean them.
+The hatches of the glove compartment and instrument panel are made of plastic and can be washed with soap water; never use solvents to clean them.

-Cleaning the aluminium hull
+Cleaning the aluminum hull

 First wash off loose dirt above the water line using Star brite Boat Wash in a Bottle (a concentrated boat washing chemical, to be used in a mixture of 3 corkfuls per 10 l of water).
 Remember to dry the boat.